Lausanne Métro Line M1

-The Lausanne Métro Line M1, is a light rail metro line which links Lausanne-Flon, in the centre of Lausanne, to Renens, to the west of the agglomeration.
+The Lausanne Métro Line M1 is a light rail line which links Lausanne-Flon, in the centre of Lausanne, to Renens, to the west of the agglomeration.
 The line serves an important purpose as it goes through the Lausanne campus, making it a crucial transport method for students accessing their university.
 In 2013, its ridership was 13.2 million, making it the lesser-used line of the Lausanne Métro at this time.

-The line opened in 1991, and was branded TSOL until 2000 when it was rebranded to its current name to prepare the system for the second metro line.
+The line opened in 1991 and was branded TSOL (Tramway du sud-ouest lausannois) until 2000 when it was rebranded to its current name to prepare the system for the second urban rail line.